 Integrity’s most recent Research Pricing Survey was conducted from August 23, 2018 through September 30, 2018 through an anonymous online survey.
 Participation was invitation only, directed to providers of institutional investment research.
 In total, 141 firms participated in the survey.
 U.S.-based survey participants represented 55% of respondents, European research providers represented 28%, of which 17% were based in the U.K. 9% were based in Asia.

 Analyst access and written research were the most common research products offered by respondents.
 The median respondent offered seven research products.
 We estimated that fundamental research was the main research methodology for just over half of the respondents, while macro research was the primary offering for nearly a quarter of respondents.
 36% of the respondents were sector specialists.

 The study extensively examines average, maximum and minimum payments to research providers, as well as differentiating fees across a variety of metrics.
 The analysis segments payment metrics in various ways, disaggregating investment bank payments from independents and tiering the payments.
 Payment data associated with differing research product types is used to assess payments by product type.
 Because many independent research providers specialize in specific research methodologies or products (such as expert networks or alternative data providers) the survey provided opportunities to parse payment data by methodology and product.

 Respondents were asked to describe their fee structures, their average research payments received from buy side clients, maximum fees received from a buy side client and minimum fees from a buy side client.
 The survey requested minimum and maximum fees for subscriptions (usually applied to written research), analyst access and events.
-In addition, they were asked to provide a per sector fee if they charged by industry sector and a geographic fee if they charged by geography.
-We estimated 36% of the respondents were sector specialists and 27% were geographic specialists, supplementing the data provided by research providers that charged sector fees or geographic fees.
+We estimated 36% of the respondents were sector specialists and 27% were geographic specialists, allowing us to estimate sector-level and geographic-level research payments.

 Fees by Products and Services